mikesplain/openvas-docker/README.md

 Simply run:

 ```
+# 9
+docker run -d -p 4000:4000 --name openvas mikesplain/openvas:9
+# 8
-docker run -d -p 443:443 -p 9390:9390 -p 9391:9391 --name openvas mikesplain/openvas
+docker run -d -p 443:443 --name openvas mikesplain/openvas:8
 ```

 This will grab the container from the docker registry and start it up.
 Openvas startup can take some time (4-5 minutes while NVT's are scanned and databases rebuilt), so be patient.
-Once you see a `gasd` process in the top command below, the web ui is good to go.
-Goto `https://<machinename>`
+Once you see a `It seems like your OpenVAS-9 installation is OK.` process in the logs, the web ui is good to go.
+Goto `https://<machinename>(and :4000 for v9)`

 ```
 Username: admin
-Password: openvas
+Password: admin
 ```

 To check the status of the process, run: